-17-year-old girl falls to her death off Beltway flyover after major crash
+17-year-old girl falls to her death off Beltway ramp flyover after major crash

-HOUSTON, Texas (KTRK) -- A 17-year-old girl tragically lost her life after she got into a crash, then tumbled to her death below a Sam Houston Tollway flyover.
+HOUSTON, Texas (KTRK) -- A 17-year-old girl tragically lost her life after she got into a crash, then tumbled to her death beneath from a Sam Houston Tollway ramp flyover.

 The Sam Houston Tollway/North Freeway interchange is one of the busiest for drivers going in and out of the Metro area.